IceHe/lib/snips/rocks-db.md

 > such as solid-state drives (SSD),
 > for input/output (I/O) bound workloads.

+RocksDB, like LevelDB, stores keys and values in arbitrary byte arrays, and data is sorted byte-wise by key or by providing a custom comparator.

+RocksDB provides all of the features of LevelDB, plus:

+- Transactions[15]
+- Backups[16] and snapshots[17]
+- Column families[18]
+- Bloom filters[19]
+- Time to live (TTL) support[20]
+- Universal compaction[21]
+- Merge operators[22]
+- Statistics collection[23]
+- Geospatial indexing[24]

 ### Articles

 [Comparing new RocksDB and MMFiles storage engines](https://www.arangodb.com/why-arangodb/comparing-rocksdb-mmfiles-storage-engines/)

-> The “rocksdb” engine is **optimized for datasets that are bigger than main memory**.
+> The "rocksdb" engine is **optimized for datasets that are bigger than main memory**.
 >
 > The engine will keep a hot set of the data in main memory,
 > but will happily load additional data from disk should it not be in the cached hot set.